robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 - A product needs a definition-of-done to evaluate its quality.

-- Even research can be broken down into clearly defined tasks.
+- Research must be broken down into clearly defined tasks.
 The smallest of iterations should be preferred in acquiring, integrating and correcting knowledge.

 - Don’t neglect assumptions in models.
 Make them explicit then aim to have them either verified or removed.